 Somewhat turned on its head halfway through season four when it's suggested the 'plan' is the final five's plan, not the significant seven's.
 The plan was finally revealed a few episodes before the series ends.
 It turned out that there were two vague sets of goals; the Final Five were trying to break the Cycle of Revenge between humans and Cylons, and John was out to convince the Final Five that humans weren't worth saving.And then in the Made-for-TV MovieThe Plan, it turns out that at least one of the Number Ones/Cavils changed his mind as to what the plan should be.

 (John) Cavil aka Number One is the de facto leader of the Cylons and the first model of the Significant Eight made by the Final Five, the progenitors of the race.
 He proves to be a hateful being angered by his creators' decision to give him a human body.
 He kills his brother Daniel out of jealousy, wiping out the line.
 He wipes the minds of his five parents and reprograms his siblings to forget about them.
 Then he puts the Final Five on human worlds to witness the genocide he initiates against the Twelve Colonies and hunts down the surviving humans to spite them and to make them realize they should love him as the "prince of the universe" he fancies himself as.
 Despite professing to want revenge for the humans' enslavement of the Centurions, he promptly doesthe same thing.
 He uses a Scarpia Ultimatum to rape his mother and tortures and mutilates his father.
-During his time in the human fleet Cavil also murdered a young orphan boy just because they were becoming friends, and at the end of the series tries to dissect little Hera Agathon to uncover the secret to Cylon procreation.
+During his time in the human fleet Cavil also killed a young orphan boy just because they were becoming friends, and at the end of the series tries to dissect little Hera Agathon to uncover the secret to Cylon procreation.
 He permanently boxes the Threes over the other Cylons' objections.
 When half of his brethren break with him over his enslavement of the Centurions and Raiders, he promptly wipes out the Sixes, Twos, and Eights, leaving only a handful alive.
-While John claims he wants to be a robot more than anything, he wilfully succumbs to the lowest human instincts he so hates: vengeance, lust, and sadism.
+While John claims he wants to be a robot more than anything, he willfully succumbs to the lowest human instincts he so hates: vengeance, lust, and sadism.

-Phelan, the ex-military mercenary turned crime lord from "Black Market", counts too.
-He runs the titular market and garrotes anyone who threatens his supremacy.
+Phelan, the ex-military mercenary turned crime lord from season 2ís "Black Market," runs the titular market and garrotes anyone who threatens his supremacy.
 When Apollo investigates the death of one of Phelan's competitors, the man pays him a visit, abducting the Hooker with a Heart of Gold Apollo had been seeing regularly and taking her daughter, warning Apollo that "I hear any more talk about Fisk I'm gonna send your whore back to you piece by piece, and then I'm gonna start on the little girl."
 As if that's not enough, in his headquarters he keeps a bunch of children locked in a cell.
 When Apollo confronts him and asks about that, he claims that some people are "demanding".
 When Apollo demands the kid back, Phelan replies, "Sorry, the little girl's been paid for.
 No refunds."

 The Bear McCreary cover of All Along The Watchtower, among others.